 While researching this article, we found one catalog from our area (Waterloo, Ontario, Canada), published in 1827, where the grower boasts a bounty of 20,000 grafted apple trees in his nursery.

 Catalogue of Fruit & Ornamental Trees, Flowering Shrubs, Garden Seeds and Green-House Plants, Bulbous Roots & Flower Seeds by William W. Custead, was printed out of Toronto and distributed throughout Southwestern Ontario.

 The local agent/order-taker for the business in Waterloo was none other than the founder of the village of Waterloo, Abraham Erb.

-This kind of association was practical in those days, with limitations on both travel and communications, but it would, of course, be considered an inappropriate conflict of interest today.
+This kind of association was practical in those days, with limitations on both travel and communications.
+But, of course, the idea of orders channeling through your local elected official would be present a rather odd conflict of interest today.

-This excerpt from the catalog has Mr. Custead lamenting and defending his struggles:
+This selection from the catalog has Mr. Custead lamenting and defending his struggles:

 “The nursery business is attended with difficulties and disappointments which ought carefully to be guarded against; mistakes are often made in the proper names of trees, plants, etc. by the ignorant and careless, to the great mortification of the purchaser.